Frequently Asked Questions

 - Medicare beneficiaries (I cannot see Medicare patients at this time)

-- Advanced diabetes with complications requiring endocrinology management
+- Advanced diabetes with complications requiring active endocrinology management

 - Active heart disease requiring ongoing cardiology management